abhishekarya1/myblog/content/post/2018-09-15-cosmos-a-spacetime-odyssey-ep-2.md

 ![Tree of Life](/img/cosmos2/ep2/tree-of-life.jpg)

-[Here](https://imgur.com/r/atheismmobile/XF7GGNK) is a high quality one that you can zoom into.
+[Here](https://imgur.com/r/atheismmobile/XF7GGNK) is a high-quality one that you can zoom into.

 **Traditional Belief (Creationism)** - We were created separately from other animals, this idea makes us feel special and thus it has taken hold.
-Most religions today believe in this.
+Most religions today believe this.
 The prevailing belief was that the complexity and variety of life must be the work of an intelligent designer, who created each of these millions of different species separately.
 Living things are just too intricate, it was said, to be the result of unguided evolution.

-The sugar metabolising structure of the DNA is the same for any tree and humans and we share common ancestors with every other living being, even a butterfly, grey wolf, mushroom, shark, bacterium, sparrow, etc. Some parts and features vary from species to species, that's what makes a difference.
+The sugar metabolizing structure of the DNA is the same for any tree and humans and we share common ancestors with every other living being, even a butterfly, grey wolf, mushroom, shark, bacterium, sparrow, etc. Some parts and features vary from species to species, that's what makes a difference.

 The environment selects who survives and who dies.

 The functions that are necessary and basic to life were evolved much before various life forms branched off from each other in our tree of life.
 Close genetic relatives occupy the same branch of the tree or more distant cousins are farther away.
 Each twig is a living species.
 And the trunk represents the common ancestor to us all.

-Today, half a million kinds of beetles alone are catalogued by Biologists and most of the terrestrial species are still to be discovered.
-Among the dense, tangled limbs of the vast Tree of Life you are one tiny branch among countless millions.
+Today, half a million kinds of beetles alone are cataloged by Biologists and most of the terrestrial species are still to be discovered.
+Among the dense, tangled limbs of the vast Tree of Life, you are one tiny branch among countless millions.
 Science reveals that **all life on Earth is one**.

 ## Human Eye
 Our eyes are complicated than any device ever created by humans intelligence.
 Therefore, it was said, it cannot be the result of a mindless evolution.

 If we go back in time, life originated in the seas, they still have millions of years to venture onto the land.
 Life was blind then.
 One random day, There was an error in a microbe - mutation.
 These mutations continued to occur, and the bacteria can sense light now.
 It now knows the difference between the surface and towards the bottom of the sea.
 In its body, the light-sensitive proteins became concentrated on one spot and made it easier for it to find the light.
 The flatworm developed dimples on this pigment spot and they deepened, over thousands of generation the natural selection sculpted the eye and made it a pinhole camera with a membrane on top covering it to protect it.
-This development lead to a rapid competition to keep up to survive amongst flatworms.
+This development leads to rapid competition to keep up to survive amongst flatworms.
 Then the lens, developed, from the transparent gel near the pinhole over a period of millions of years and the pinhole enlarged to let in more light over another million years.

-But then, our eyes, evolved to see in water, were not so efficient on land.
+But then, our eyes, evolved to see in the water, were not so efficient on land.
 Today, they are not perfect, we often fail to see stuff right in front of our eyes - [blind spot](https://www.britannica.com/science/blind-spot).

-Some say that the evolution is just a theory as if it were an opinion, in fact it is as true as the theory of gravity.
+Some say that the evolution is just a theory as if it were an opinion, in fact, it is as true as the theory of gravity.
 Because evolution is blind it cannot anticipate or adapt to catastrophic events, these are the broken branches of our tree of life.
 We explore these in the next section.

 ## Halls of Extinction
 In the last 500 million years, five major extinction events have occurred - Ordovician, Devonian, Triassic, Cretaceous, and the worse one, Permian.
 And we're living through the sixth one.